Baptism at Our Savior’s

 One or more persons of your choosing will stand with you during the baptism.
 Sponsors have a calling to encourage the person being baptized in Christian faith.
 Sponsors can be any family member or friend who is a baptized Christian.

 We encourage baptisms to be performed with the congregation present, as baptism is entry into a community of faith.
 During a baptism, the people of Our Savior’s make promises to love, support, and pray for the person being baptized.
 Contact the church if you would like to talk to a Pastor about a request for a private baptism.

 Our pastors are glad to provide baptism on an emergency basis.
 In cases of a life-threatening situation, a person may be baptized by any Christian with water from any source “in the name of the Father, Son, & Holy Spirit.”
 Should a person die before a baptism can take place, in place of baptism, we commend the person to God’s promises of life and salvation revealed in Jesus.

 I’ve been baptized.
 What now?

 Baptism is not a “one and done” event.
-Whew, I got that out of the way!
-Baptism is rather the first milestone in a life-long journey of faith in community with other believers in the world we are called to work and serve.
+Baptism is the first milestone in a life-long journey of faith in community with other believers in the world we are called to work and serve.
 If you are baptizing your child, you are making promises to teach them the Christian faith, to bring them to worship and Sunday School, and to attend worship yourself.
-It’s important you work on your own spirituality to help them grow theirs.
-With the help of your sponsors and church, you will continue to teach them about God’s love through Jesus Christ hopefully through their own affirmation of baptism and beyond in a lifetime of service.
+It’s important that you work on your own spirituality to help them grow theirs.
+With the help of your sponsors and church, you will continue to teach them about God’s love through Jesus Christ hopefully through their own affirmation of baptism and beyond in a lifetime of service